lucifurtun/crud-test/README.md

     - Required
 * Gender
     - Required
-    - Widget: horizontal radio buttons
+    - Widget: Horizontal radio buttons
 * Languages
     - Required: at least one language should be added
-    - Widget: Inline formset
+    - Widget: Dropdown
 * Card number
     - Length: 8-15
     - Only numbers and capital letters: X, T, W are allowed